-In addition to serving as an ice cream topping, this sweet mango sauce is also a delicious compliment to cakes, cookies, cheesecake and other baked goods.
+This sweet mango sauce is also a delicious compliment to cakes, cookies, cheesecake and other baked goods.

 3-ingredient mango compote recipe

-This compote possesses the sweet, juicy, and tangy flavor of mangoes seasoned with granulated sugar and lemon juice.
 Just imagine the juicy goodness in this recipe!
 The texture is smooth and almost viscous just perfect as a topping or something to eat with a spoon.

 Uses Of Compote

 Since this compote is a good pancake topping, it is only natural for this dish to be typically served at breakfast as a pancake and other baked good toppings.
 It is a great substitute for maple syrup indeed.
-Give color and more flavor to your usual breakfast dish by adding this compote to your menu, you surely will not regret doing so.

 This compote can also be served at snack time as a standalone dish.
 Devour it in the afternoon, and enjoy its naturally sweet and tangy flavor without the additional taste of any baked goods.
-Most people treat compote as a dessert as well, hence you may serve it after dinner.

 Why Does This Recipe Works?

 - It is a quick and easy recipe you can make at home with three budget-friendly ingredients.
-You no longer have to sweat just to whip up a sweet dessert or a perfect syrup!

 - This is the best recipe to make to save your mangoes from rotting and going to waste.
 It is an efficient recipe that requires little effort to make.